 I’ve posted all of Romy’s fics about Loch & Ness on Wattpad here, including a lot which aren’t included in the book.

 There are lots of references in my books – adding them in is one of my favourite parts of writing!
 Here’s the one in The Last Beginning about Romy:

 There is also one other easter egg about Romy hidden in a book – but I’m not going to tell you where it is, because I want you to find it yourself.
 My friend Alice is also a writer, and she was writing her book Radio Silence while I wrote Romy’s story, so we decided to put references to each other’s writing in our books.
 In Radio Silence, there’s a hidden reference to The Loneliest Girl, and in The Loneliest Girl, there’s a reference to Radio Silence.

-Now that both books are published, Alice and I are going to hold a competition to win signed copies of both books to anyone who can find the easter eggs.
+Now that both books are published, Alice and I are going to hold a competition to win signed copies of any of our books of your choice, to someone who finds the easter eggs.

 Can you fall in love with someone you’ve never met, never even spoken to – someone who is light years away?

 Romy Silvers is the only surviving crew-member of a spaceship travelling to a new planet, on a mission to establish a second home for humanity.
 Alone in space, she is the loneliest girl in the universe until she hears about a new ship which has launched from Earth with a single passenger on board.
 A boy called J.

 Their only communication is via email and due to the distance between them, their messages take months to transmit.
 And yet Romy finds herself falling in love.

 But what does Romy really know about J?
 And what do the mysterious messages which have started arriving from Earth really mean?